ferseg/aktech/roadmap.md

 perform an assessment of developed mobile apps in akurey to list vulnerabilities and establish a set of minimum security practices for the dev team.

+Three apps were check.

 PureHealth, check with Alejandro Arce
 Joypath, check with Alejandro Arce
 Unimart, check with Wilson Lopez

 due date: friday 19th, assessment performed of at least 3 apps.
 In the next steps, based on the assessment result, extract the minimum set of practices and organice with rodrigo how this is going to be spread in the company.

+Mobile security workshop based on HonoredEd app will be perform in 2023.

 -----------------------------------